Abd-Elhadi/Spotify-Clone/README.md

 # Lyrics

 Lyrics is an elegant React.js Music Application.
+Built with React, Redux, Tailwind and CSS.

 ## Features